Characters: Blaz Blue Calamity Trigger 2

 - Heroic BSOD: She's left in tears after being told that her efforts to 'do the right thing' instead made things even worse with Relius now having access to a Weapon of Mass Destruction.

 - Heroic Sacrifice: In Carl's true ending in Calamity Trigger.
-Thankfully she's alive in the current timeline, as evidenced by CS.
+The ensuing temporal reset keeps it from sticking, as evidenced by CS.

 - Hospital Paradiso: She has explicitly said that once Arakune's saved, she will settle down in Orient Town and help people there instead of resuming her scientist career in Sector Seven.

 - Hurting Heroine: Doing the good thing like saving a friend requires her to get corrupted like said friend, hide the condition to the other people that could've given her support, and eventually join an organization she disliked.
 But no matter how much it hurts her, Litchi would continue to do what she thought was right.

 - I Have the High Ground: Played down on coolness; more for function - after planting her staff on the ground she can hop on to it (standing on one leg to boot!) and hit opponents from there.
 Some players have made impressive combos with it.
 Required for her Astral Finish.
 Because the Great Wheel has Matenbou at her side at all times, she cannot perform her Astral during Overdrive in CP.

 - Ignorance Is Bliss: Defied.
 Everyone else has been telling her to stop worrying about Arakune (even Arakune himself), but Litchi knew that problems, especially hers like her own corruption, don't go away if ignored.

 - It Is Pronounced Tro PAY: Her name is supposed to be pronounced "Lie-chi".

 - Kindhearted Cat Lover: Of course.
 Why else did she bother to teach up the cats?